It appears that for the vast majority of vegetarians, abstaining from meat is only a phase rather than a permanent life choice.

 The most common reason former vegetarians cited as the reason they returned to meat was declining health.
 One vegetarian turned omnivore put it very succinctly:

-Other former vegetarians cited persistent physical weakness despite eating a whole foods, PETA recommended diet while others returned to meat at the recommendation of their doctor.
+Other former vegetarians cited persistent physical weakness despite eating a whole foods plant based diet while others returned to meat at the recommendation of their doctor.

 Another big reason that vegetarians returned to meat was due to irresistable cravings.
 This occurred even among long term vegetarians.
 Respondents talked about their protein cravings or how the smell of cooking bacon drove them crazy.